Victoria Winters: Jeff Clark and Goodbye

-Victoria was thought to have lived happily ever after, but in 1970, the ghost of Peter Bradford appeared and told antique store owner Phillip Todd that Victoria had been killed by the Leviathans, the same otherworldly creatures which were battling Barnabas Collins at that time.
-The ghost tried to convince Todd to destroy the Leviathan leader, Jeb Hawkes.
+Victoria was thought to have lived happily ever after, but in 1970, the ghost of Peter Bradford appeared and told antique store owner Phillip Todd (Christopher Bernau) that Victoria had been killed by the Leviathans, the same otherworldly creatures which were battling Barnabas Collins at that time.
+Peter's ghost tried to convince Philip to destroy the Leviathan leader, Jeb Hawkes (Christopher Pennock).
 Angelique found out about what was going on and told Peter Bradford to return to his grave, as she was going to take her own vengeance against Jeb and the Leviathans (which she did).
 Victoria's inexplicable off-screen death came about when Dennis Patrick was unable to reprise the role of Paul Stoddard whose ghost would return to take revenge on Jeb.
 Another factor involved Alexandra Moltke's decision not to return to the series when asked.
 Thus, Victoria was apparently killed off in a fit of pique.
 Most Dark Shadows fans tend to ignore this development as it makes little sense that Jeb existed at the same time Victoria and Jeff departed Collinsport.

 Victoria's position as governess went to Maggie Evans.
-Victoria was last mentioned in 1970 when the ghost of Gerard Stiles haunted Collinwood.
+Victoria was last mentioned in 1970 when the ghost of Gerard Stiles (Jim Storm) haunted Collinwood.
 Barnabas asked a possessed David to name the governess he had had before Maggie; David could not do so.
-David and Hallie Stokes then gave Daphne Harridge's suddenly materialized ghost some of Victoria's old clothes to wear.
+David and Hallie Stokes (Kathleen Cody) then gave Daphne Harridge (Kate Jackson)'s suddenly materialized ghost some of Victoria's old clothes to wear.

 1991 revival

-In the NBC primetime revival of the series, Victoria Winters was played by Joanna Going.
-The first and only season consisted of a retelling of the early Barnabas and 1795 saga, with the main difference being that this time, Vicki, not Maggie, was the spitting-image of Josette.
-If the series had continued (as with the original), there were plans to reveal that Victoria was Elizabeth Collins Stoddard's illegitimate daughter.
+In the NBC 1991 primetime revival of the series, Victoria Winters was played by Joanna Going.
+The first and only season consisted of a retelling of the early Barnabas (Ben Cross) and 1795 saga, with the main difference being that this time, Vicki, not Maggie (Ely Pouget), was the spitting-image of Josette.
+If the series had continued (as with the original), there were plans to reveal that Victoria was Elizabeth (Jean Simmons)'s illegitimate daughter.

 Return to Collinwood

-In 2003 Dan Curtis Productions approved a full-cast audio drama.
+In 2003 Dan Curtis Productions approved a full-cast audio drama Return to Collinwood.
 During the reading of Elizabeth Collins Stoddard's will, the mystery surrounding Victoria Winters (which was never revealed in the TV series) is finally resolved.
-Carolyn learns that her mother had a child out of wedlock; Victoria is actually Carolyn's older sister.
+Carolyn learns that Elizabeth had a child out of wedlock; Victoria is actually Carolyn's older sister.
 In the late 1960s, Victoria was transported into the past and has not been seen since.
 In the will, Elizabeth implores Carolyn to find Victoria and bring her home.

 2004 pilot

-In the unaired WB pilot episode for a potential new series, Victoria Winters was played by Marley Shelton.
+In the unaired WB 2004 pilot episode for a potential new series, Victoria Winters was played by Marley Shelton.
 For the first time, the character was depicted as a blonde.
 As with the 1991 series, Victoria was identical to Josette.